daily-demos/svelte-daily-prebuilt/README.md

 4. Rename `example.env` to `.env` and add your API key
 5. Start the dev server `netlify dev`

-> Note: If the API proxy isn't working locally you may need to run `netlify build` first.
+> Note: If the API proxy isn't working locally you may need to run `npm run netlify build` first.
 This will put API key in the `netlify.toml` file, so make sure you don't commit this change.